abhisheksisodia/Abhis-AI-Playbook/newsletter-agent/docs/operations.md

 4. **Archive**
    - Enable the placeholder node `Archive to DB (configure)` and connect Airtable/Notion/Postgres (use `{{$json.archive}}`).
    - Store the full archive payload per run to keep sources, summaries, drafts, and quality checks queryable.

+5. **Google Drive storage (CLI)**
+   - Switch `storage.backend` to `gdrive` and set `storage.google_drive.base_folder_id` to the parent folder for issue folders.
+   - Provide credentials via `storage.google_drive.credentials_path` or set the JSON in the env var referenced by `credentials_env` (defaults to `GOOGLE_SERVICE_ACCOUNT_JSON`).
+   - If you store Strategy/Tone/Personality docs in Drive, drop their file IDs under `storage.google_drive.inputs.*`; the CLI fetches the latest content automatically when local files aren’t passed.
+   - All CLI outputs (items, summaries, flagged list, newsletter JSON/Markdown/HTML, quality report) are uploaded to the run’s Drive folder, and Slack/email digests link to those artifacts.

 ## 3. Source Management